5th Floor, Rajapushpa Summit

 To understand key trends, Download Sample Report

-As of 2019, Asia-Pacific held the highest market share, followed by North America, primarily due to the growing demand for ammunition in countries like India, China, Japan, and South Korea.
+As of 2019, Asia-Pacific held the highest market share, followed by North America, primarily due to the increasing demand for ammunition in countries, like India, China, Japan, and South Korea.
 Major countries in the Asia-Pacific region have increased their defense spending in the past year, focused on strengthening their armed forces against growing geopolitical tensions and terror threats.
 However, the demand is expected to shift toward the Middle-East and African countries.
-The present geopolitical scenario in these nations demands that ammunition purchases be on the governments’ priority list and the trend is expected to continue in the forecast period.
-Due to political instability in its neighboring countries (Iraq to the north, Iran across the Persian Gulf, and Yemen to the south), all posing significant threats and housing strong Islamic movements, Saudi Arabia was the second-largest importer of arms during the period of 2013 – 2017, with a global share of 10%.
+The present geopolitical scenario in these nations demands that ammunition purchases be on the governments’ priority list, and the trend is expected to continue in the forecast period.
+Due to political instability in its neighboring countries (Iraq to the north, Iran across the Persian Gulf, and Yemen to the south), all posing significant threats and housing strong Islamic movements, Saudi Arabia was the second-largest importer of arms during 2013 – 2017, with a global share of 10%.
 The share is expected to increase further in the coming years.

 To understand geography trends, Download Sample Report.

-The market is dominated by global defense systems and technology providers, such as General Dynamics Corporation, BAE Systems plc, and Rheinmetall AG.
-Majority of the geographic regions have local players who are equally strong, providing smaller sub-systems of a larger network/project in partnership with the global leaders.
-Over the years, the local players have mastered technology and product design, and they are expected to become threats to the existing large players who have been demanding monopoly style prices for their products and services in exchange of brand value, reliability, and quality.
+The market is dominated by global defense systems and technology providers, such as General Dynamics Corporation, BAE Systems PLC, and Rheinmetall AG.
+The majority of the geographic regions have local players who are equally strong, providing smaller sub-systems of a larger network/project in partnership with the global leaders.
+Over the years, the local players have mastered technology and product design, and they are expected to become threats to the existing large players who have been demanding monopoly style prices for their products and services in exchange for brand value, reliability, and quality.
 Local players in North America, the Middle-East, and Asia are particularly threatening the global leaders as they aim to provide an all-round solution at a fraction of the cost quoted by these global leaders without compromising on quality or reliability.
 Furthermore, keeping in view the sanctions made by the United States against Russia and China, countries in the region are aggressively producing medium caliber ammunitions to meet their needs without the support of international manufacturers, to avoid the situation of Russia and China, in the future.